 Keto Sweet Tea

 This is a keto-friendly sweet tea.
 I used a granulated monk fruit sweetener but you can use your favorite sugar substitute as long as it is a 1:1 sugar ratio.
 The nutritional analysis of this recipe, including the optional baking soda is in the recipe card.
 Yes - for real...it's all zeros!

-- Boiling water
+- Boiling Water

-- Sugar substitute with a 1:1 sugar ratio (or regular sugar)
+- Sugar Substitute - with a 1:1 sugar ratio (or regular sugar)

-- Garnish: lemon wedges and mint leaves
+- Garnish - lemon wedges and mint leaves

 - Use any favorite sweetener with a 1:1 sugar ratio.
 If you are not following a sugar-free diet then by all means use regular sugar if you'd like.